TanyaYu/comp851-project/README.md

 1. Use boto3, Amazon Web Services (AWS) Software Development Kit (SDK) for Python, to download the leads from the S3 bucket.

 ## Parse leads using JSON
+1. Here Using JSON we are cleaning the user data like id, first name, last name, email, gender, ip_address, cc, country, birthdate, salary, title.

 ## Filter Data